ChartIQ/chartiq-react-app/README.md

 ### Web component templates

-The JSX in `AdvancedChart`, `CustomChart`, and `ActiveTraderWorkstation` component render methods are collections of ChartIQ's user interface web components.
+The *Template.jsx* files of the `AdvancedChart`, `ActiveTraderWorkstation`, and `TermStructure` components and the `render` method of `CustomChart` contain JSX that is a collection of ChartIQ's user interface web components.
 You can customize the chart user interface by adding, removing, or modifying UI components.
 You can also add your own custom React components.

 ### Configuration

-You can configure a variety of chart features by modifying the configuration object provided to the component definition files of `AdvancedChart`, `CustomChart`, and `ActiveTrader`.
+You can configure a variety of chart features by modifying the configuration object provided to the component definition files of `AdvancedChart`, `CustomChart`, `ActiveTraderWorkstation`, and `TermStructure`.
 Sample configurations are available as `getConfig` and `getCustomConfig` functions in the resources files.

 A default configuration is part of the ChartIQ library.
 See the [Chart Configuration](tutorial-Chart%20Configuration.html) tutorial for all the configuration details.

-You can also modify the CSS in the style sheet files associated with `AdvancedChart`, `CustomChart`, and `ActiveTrader`.
+You can also modify the CSS in the style sheet files associated with `AdvancedChart`, `CustomChart`, and `ActiveTraderWorkstation`.
 See the [CSS Overview](https://documentation.chartiq.com/tutorial-CSS%20Overview.html) tutorial for information on customizing the chart look and feel.

 ### Component customization